noahknijff/Time-Series/README.md

 This repository contains a collection of projects on Time Series and forecasting.

 - **Notebooks:**
-  - microsoft_stock_prices.ipynb: A project in which Microsoft Stock Prices are predicted, validated against a holdout set, and forecasted into the future
+  - stock_prices_microsoft.ipynb: A project in which Microsoft Stock Prices are predicted, validated against a holdout set, and forecasted into the future

 ## Python Packages Used:
 - **NumPy**